DecimalTurn/VBA-on-GitHub/README.md

 *.[xX][lL][aA]
 ```

-This is because git configurations are case-sensitive: if we don't want to use 2 lines for each file extension (uppercase and lowercase version), we need to take advantage of the [glob pattern syntax](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax) to combine lowercase and uppercase letters into pairs contained in those bracket.
+This is because git configurations are case-sensitive: if we don't want to use 2 lines for each file extension (uppercase and lowercase version), we need to take advantage of the [glob pattern syntax](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax) to combine lowercase and uppercase letters into pairs contained in those brackets.
 It's a bit harder to read, but I'm sure you'll get used to it.

 # .gitattributes